 The Senior Accounting Officer (SAO) provisions make the SAO accountable for a company having tax accounting arrangements that allow it to calculate its tax liabilities accurately.

-As part of their normal relationship management Customer Relationship Managers (CRMs) will be in ongoing discussion with their businesses about risks in their tax accounting arrangements and what the business may do to reduce these risks.
+As part of their normal relationship management Customer Compliance Managers (CCMs) will be in ongoing discussion with their businesses about risks in their tax accounting arrangements and what the business may do to reduce these risks.
 (Note that for a Mid-sized Business customer such a discussion with a Caseworker is less likely to take place.)

 While the SAO may reasonably make assumptions from these discussions about the extent to which HMRC is likely to agree that they are fulfilling the main duty the opinions expressed during these discussions do not constitute an agreement that the tax accounting arrangements are appropriate.